 Starring Cush Jumbo (The Good Fight) and David Tennant (Doctor Who, Broadchurch), this four-part crime drama is set in the fictional Scottish town of Kirkdarroch and follows two families in the aftermath of a horrific crime.
-One night the community is drawn to Tom’s (Tennant) home in the forest by the flicker of flames and the smell of smoke.
-Amid the confusion Tom’s wife Kate (Anne Madeley) and their 3 children are found dead while Tom, who is found alive, is rushed to hospital.
+One night the community is drawn to Tom’s home in the forest by the flicker of flames and the smell of smoke.
+Amid the confusion Tom’s wife Kate (Anne Madeley) and their three children are found dead while Tom is rushed to hospital.
 As the fingers of suspicion point first to Tom, then to others as more details of that night emerge, Jess (Jumbo) becomes desperate to understand what could have caused such a tragedy, and what secrets lie at the root of this terrible act…

 The A Word

 A is for autism in this UK drama series, at its heart, young Joe Hughes, played with aplomb by Max Vento.
 When Joe is diagnosed, his parents, Alison and Paul (Morven Christie and Lee Ingleby) are flooded with worries.
 As with most families, none of them knows how to talk about it or express their many feelings adequately, causing friction and adding to their stress.
 This smart contemporary drama is filled with ideas about parenthood, disability, community and communicating.
 It’s also audacious and funny, raw and loving.